Bsq-collab/BATwomen/README.md

 ### EDITS:
-- Accounted for empty deques in remove and peekFirst
+- Accounted for empty deques in remove and peek
 - Added descriptions (from the API) for each method in README